stat545ubc-2022/assignment-b3-xiaohu1122/README.md

 This repository is for assigment b3 in STAT545B.

-I chose too create my own Shiny app, and here is the link: https://nicolehu.shinyapps.io/Bike/
+I chose to create my own Shiny app, and here is the link: https://nicolehu.shinyapps.io/Bike/

 ## Description of my app